medxchange/MedXChangeIntegrationAPIDocumentation/README.md

 * [See if the concepts used by the API are familiar to you] []
 * Familiarize yourself with API functionality
 * Read the MIAPI [API Terms of Use][]
-* Hack away
+* Hack away!

+## SDK

+* TBD

 ## Authentication

 Before you can access any endpoint, you must first have a valid username and password setup on the device you are connecting with.
 Consult the manual for your MedXChange device to create a user that will be used for remote access to the device.

 Every endpoint defined requires authentication, unless stated otherwise.
-A valid username and password must be provided to the [AUTHENTICATE] (endpoints/misc/authenticate.md) endpoint to retrieve a valid authentication token to use for each subsequent HTTP request.
+A valid username and password must be provided to the [<code>AUTHENTICATE</code>] (endpoints/misc/authenticate.md) endpoint to retrieve a valid authentication token to use for each subsequent HTTP request.
 You must add the token to the header of each HTTP request being made to the device.

 ```
 token: {your authentication token here}